-An epileptic seizure is an episode of neurologic dysfunction in which abnormal neuronal firing is manifest clinically by changes in motor control, sensory perception, behavior, and/or autonomic function.
+An epileptic seizure is an episode of neurologic dysfunction in which abnormal neuronal firing is manifest clinically by changes in motor control, sensory perception, behavior, or autonomic function.
 Epilepsy is the condition of recurrent spontaneous seizures arising from aberrant electrical activity within the brain.
 While anyone can experience a seizure under the appropriate pathophysiological conditions, epilepsy suggests an enduring alteration of brain function that facilitates seizure recurrence.
 Epileptogenesis is the process by which the normal brain becomes prone to epilepsy .

 The aberrant electrical activity that underlies epilepsy is the result of biochemical processes at the cellular level promoting neuronal hyperexcitability and neuronal hypersynchrony.
 However, a single neuron, discharging abnormally, is insufficient to produce a clinical seizure, which occurs only in the context of large neuronal networks.
 Several key cortical and subcortical structures are involved in generating a seizure.

-This topic will review the cellular basis for focal and generalized seizure activity, with specific attention to ion channels, the essential currency of neuronal excitability, and the hippocampus, one of the most seizure-prone areas of the brain.
-The pharmacology of antiepileptic drugs and issues related to the assessment and management of patients with epilepsy are discussed separately.(See "Overview of antiepileptic drugs" and "Overview of the management of epilepsy in adults".)
+This topic reviews the cellular basis for focal and generalized seizure activity, with specific attention to ion channels, the essential currency of neuronal excitability, and the hippocampus, one of the most seizure-prone areas of the brain.
+The pharmacology of anti-seizure drugs and issues related to the assessment and management of patients with epilepsy are discussed separately.(See "Antiepileptic drugs: Mechanism of action, pharmacology, and adverse effects" and "Overview of the management of epilepsy in adults".)